-Can I use my existing job as the site of my internship?
+Can I use my existing job as the site of my Practicum?

 What are the job prospects of students completing the MAAPP degree?

 MAAPP graduates have an excellent record of job placement in local, state, and federal positions, as well as in the private sector.
 Some have used the MAAPP program for training prior to continuing on to law school and careers in law and lobbying.
-Since 2000, the program has awarded over 250 Master of Science degrees.
-Furthermore, networking opportunities while in the program have allowed for our students to have an advantage in entering the fast-paced world of politics; some successful program graduates have returned to teach courses for the program.
+Since 2001, the program has awarded over 500 Master of Science degrees.
+Furthermore, networking opportunities while in the program provide our students with an advantage in entering the fast-paced world of politics.
 We welcome students with a wide variety of career aspirations.